naglienso/naglienso.github.io/README.md

 ![dns_cname](/images/cname_dns.png)

-By observing the DNS flow above, you could already start to glimpse the point why security vulnerabilities are being arised from integrations as such.
+By observing the DNS flow above, we could already start to glimpse the point why security vulnerabilities are being arised from such actions.

 There are 2 ways to implement 3rd party integrations through DNS records: